mikeoliphant/neural-amp-modeler-lv2/README.md

 Bare-bones implementation of [Neural Amp Modeler](https://github.com/sdatkinson/neural-amp-modeler) (NAM) models in an LV2 plugin.

 **There is no user interface**.
 Setting the model to use requires that your LV2 host supports atom:Path parameters.
-Reaper does not.
+Reaper does as of v6.82.
 Carla and Ardour do.
-If your favorite LV2 host does not support atom:Path, let them know you want it. **A Reaper feature request for this is [here](https://forum.cockos.com/showthread.php?p=2505988)**.
+If your favorite LV2 host does not support atom:Path, let them know you want it.

 To get the intended behavior, **you must run your audio host at the same sample rate the model was trained at** (usually 48kHz) - no resampling is done by the plugin.